weecology/experimental-rads/README.md

 R packages vegan, BiodiversityR, plotrix, graphics, CCA, VGAM, nlme, lme4, languageR, poilog, scatterplot3d, hydroGOF, and VennDiagram, knitr, ggplot2,  and the file containing functions specific to this code, expRADsFunctions.R.

-The analyses can be replicated by changing the working directory at the top of the file `expRAD_ms_script.R` to the location on your computer where you have stored the .R and .csv files.
+The analyses can be replicated by changing the working directory at the top of the file `expRAD_md_script.R` to the location on your computer where you have stored the .R and .csv files.
+If you wish to make your own version of the manuscript, change the pathname also at the top of the expRAD_knitr.Rmd and run.

 Code should take less than 5 minutes to run start to finish.
 Figures should output as pdfs to your working directory.